Gathering tour information...

 Availability: Every Saturday.

 About the tour: The main feature of Jerusalem was the Temple Mount.
-In Herod's time it was the largest man-made platform in the ancient world.
-No trace of the temple buildings remains, but the platform does.
-It bears testimony to the truthfulness of a prophetic sign that affects us.
+In Herod's time, it was the largest man-made platform in the ancient world.
+No trace of the temple buildings remain, but the platform does.
+It bears testimony to the truthfulness of a prophetic sign that affects us today.
 We will visit archaeological finds and displays from the First and Second Temple periods and walk on the streets and staircases of Jesus’ Jerusalem.